hebbeh/dropdown-showcase/README.md

 ### `yarn test`

 Launches the test runner in the interactive watch mode.
 Currently only two simple tests that render a dropdown and emulate a click on it exist.

+# TODOS
+- Only breakpoints for phone and desktop taken into consideration to save time, design and breakpoints needed for tablets, TV as well.

+- Ellipsis functionaity in Typography to avoid cutting too long text in `OptionList`.

+- Move colors to color tokens, only use variables when referencing colors.

+- Menu could be extracted as a separate card component, depending on the overall design and component structure of the system.

+- Options could be extracted as a separate `ListItem` component, that can be used in tables etc. Depending on the difference is styling this would vary in value?
+Might become messy with props and too broad usecase.

+- Test screens for Jest snapshot testing of components, as well as functional testing of the `Dropdown`.

+- Support for tab navigation, where the focus state is only shown when a keyboard is used.
+Decided to not include the first iteration of tab navigation added in [9892746](https://github.com/hebbeh/dropdown-showcase/commit/98927461e8aca8a2f1b7fb6b270e14381bd1fd62), since it meant the other interactive states where not properly handled.